carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.ColorConverter<a name="carla.ColorConverter"></a>
 Class that defines conversion patterns that can be applied to a [carla.Image](#carla.Image) in order to show information provided by [carla.Sensor](#carla.Sensor).
 Depth conversions cause a loss of accuracy, as sensors detect depth as <b>float</b> that is then converted to a grayscale value between 0 and 255.
-Take a look a this [recipe](ref_code_recipes.md#converted-image-recipe) to see an example of how to create and save image data for <b>sensor.camera.semantic_segmentation</b>.
+Take a look at the snipet in [carla.Sensor.listen](#carla.Sensor.listen) to see an example of how to create and save image data for <b>sensor.camera.semantic_segmentation</b>.

 <h3>Instance Variables</h3>
 - <a name="carla.ColorConverter.CityScapesPalette"></a>**<font color="#f8805a">CityScapesPalette</font>**